Adjugate Matrix

-The adjugate matrix is a cornerstone concept in matrix algebra, essential for many mathematical applications.
-In simple terms, the adjugate (or adjoint) of a matrix is obtained by transposing its cofactor matrix.
+The adjugate matrix plays a key role in linear algebra and is used in a wide range of mathematical applications.
+In simple terms, the adjugate, or adjoint (sometimes called the classical adjoint), of a matrix is obtained by transposing its cofactor matrix.
 Mathematically, it’s commonly represented as "adj."

 the adjugate matrix cof(A)^T